denoland/deno/docs/getting_started/setup_your_environment.md

 ### Shell autocomplete

 You can generate completion script for your shell using the `deno completions <shell>` command.
-The command outputs to stdout so you should redirect it to an appropriate file.
+The commandoutputs to stdout, so you should redirect it to an appropriate file.

 The supported shells are: